virengajera/realtime-dashboard/README.md

 # **Systems architecture**

-Each Producer produces messages to its own topic.
+Kafka Producer : produces data(temperature, humidity and ram usage data) and publishes those messages to its own kafka Topics.

-Each consumer consumes those message does 2 opertions:
+Kafka consumer : consumes those message by subscribing those topics and perform 2 opertions with each message:
 - Inserts data in QuestDB
 - Sends the same message to node.js server via. web-sockets.

-Browser : It gets real-time data from node.js server through web-sockets.
-For inital loading of page uses API to get values from Databases
+Browser : Data are fetched throug API for intial rendering and For real-time it uses web-sockets and updates charts in real-time.

 | ![System architecture](./assets/system-architecture.png) |
 |:--:|